SpaceGray and Compact

 Continue until sufficient precision has been obtained.

 As a note for developers, Hamilton's original tech report [2] has errors that look, to me, like he developed the work for two dimensions and expanded it, incompletely, for n dimensions.
 It's impressively-detailed math that leads to a concise formulation.
-I wouldn't have figured out the problems, except that there is a copy of Hamilton's code, that he, himself, corrected.
+Hamilton posted corrections to the article's code, Hamilton's code, but these seem to fail my unit tests, as well.

 - 1Hamilton, Chris H., and Andrew Rau-Chaplin.
 "Compact Hilbert indices for multi-dimensional data."
 First International Conference on Complex, Intelligent and Software Intensive Systems (CISIS'07).
 IEEE, 2007.